emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 **But ultimately, immersion is just one of many ways to incorporate comprehensible input into a language learning strategy.**

 You might be used to different definitions of comprehensible input and immersion.
-I know, for instance, that Refold.la, which outlines a structured input-based learning method, [defines these terms differently](https://community.refold.la/faqs/).
+I know, for instance, that <a target="_blank" href="https://refold.la">Refold.la</a>, which outlines a structured input-based learning method, defines these terms differently.

 Settling on a definition is tricky, especially since the term "comprehensible input," while popular among language learners, isn't used much by modern second-language acquisition researchers.
 However, the core concepts associated with comprehensible input live on (and thrive) under other names — focus on meaning vs focus on form, implicit vs explicit learning, etc.